 The real estate industry has its own set of compliance to ensure fair and ethical business practices.
 You will be surprised to learn that the global real estate market is expected to reach $3717.3 billion in 2025.
 To regulate such a massive industry, robust compliance policies are needed to maintain transparency.

 Many a time, real estate compliance breaches can result in severe financial and legal penalties.
+Compliance for real estate companies requires a number of different elements that must be kept in mind, to preserve the business and safeguard it from external issues that might come up.
 Now that we understand what real estate compliance entails, let’s delve deeper into some common compliance violations to understand what all should be on your checklist.

 Real estate brokers indulge in mixing up funds at times and fail to maintain adequate records.
 This can add to complications as there is little to no transparency in absence of proper financial records.